ibm-cloud-docs/devsecops/devsecops-cd-pipeline.md

 Use`get_env CHANGE_REQUEST_ID` to leverage the value of Change Request ID in the subsequent stages.

- Do not change the value of the variable using `set_env` as this is intended for internal implementation only.
+ Do not change the value of the variable that uses `set_env` as this is intended for internal implementation only.
  {: important}

 This step creates the change request by attaching the available compliance data based on the [promotion pull request](/docs/devsecops?topic=devsecops-cd-devsecops-promotion-pipeline#cd-devsecops-promotion-pipelinepr) fields.
 [Deployment readiness](/docs/devsecops?topic=devsecops-cd-devsecops-automate-changemgmt#cd-devsecops-cr-approve) is calculated based on the available evidence in the collected compliance status.

-If the pre-prod evidences are captured in the production deployement, pre-prod change requests are linked to the production change request.
+If the pre-prod evidences are captured in the production deployment, pre-prod change requests are linked to the production change request.
 For more information, see [Data included in change requests](/docs/devsecops?topic=devsecops-cd-devsecops-cr-data).

 ## Check change request approval
 {: #cd-devsecops-pipeline-checkcr}